Skiz1945/Partizan_2022_23/README.md

 ## Conclusion

 This analysis of Partizan’s 2022/23 EuroLeague season uncovered strengths (e.g., Lessort’s efficiency, Leday’s adaptability) and areas for growth (e.g., depth during absences).
-It lays a foundation for future exploration—like incorporating opponent stats or lineup synergies—while offering a data-driven playbook for basketball and analytics enthusiasts.
+It lays a foundation for future exploration, like incorporating opponent stats or lineup synergies, while offering a data-driven playbook for basketball and analytics enthusiasts.

 ## Tools I Used